I'll Help You Transform a First Draft into a Great Book

 Greatness starts with asking great questions.

 For instance, how can we create a more compelling story line?
 How can we best organize the material?
 How can we improve the writing?
-Are the ideas and themes conveyed in a way that resonate with readers?
+Are the ideas and themes conveyed in ways that resonate with readers?
 How can we create a more vivid story to grab and engage your audience?

 By answering these questions, we'll develop our plan for improving your book.